GAL: Gradient Assisted Learning for Decentralized Multi-Organization Collaborations: Gradient Assisted Learning

 Organizations in our learning framework form a shared community of interest.
 Each service-providing organization can provide end-to-end assistance for an organization without sharing anyone's proprietary data, models, and objective functions.
 In practice, the participating organizations may receive financial rewards from the one to assist.
 Moreover, every organization in this framework can provide its own task and seek help from others.
 As a result, all organizations become mutually beneficial to each other.
 We provide a realistic example in Figure~\ref{fig:gal} to demonstrate each step of Algorithm~\ref{alg:gal}.
 We elaborate on the learning and prediction procedures in the Appendix.

-We also provide an asymptotic convergence analysis for a simplified and abstract version of the GAL algorithm, where the goal is to minimize a loss $f \mapsto \L(f)$ over a function class through step-wise function aggregations.
+We also provide an asymptotic convergence analysis for the GAL algorithm, where the goal is to minimize a loss $f \mapsto \L(f)$ over a function class through step-wise function aggregations.
 Because of the greedy nature of GAL, we consider the function class to be the linear span of organization-specific $\F_m$.
 The following result states that the GAL can produce a solution that attains the infimum of $\L(f)$.
 More technical details are included in the Appendix.